 @RuleTemplate = "PassThroughClaims" @RuleName = "Pass through claim - InsideCorporateNetwork" c:[Type == "https://schemas.microsoft.com/ws/2012/01/insidecorporatenetwork"] => issue(claim = c); A custom Issuance Transform rule to pass through the persistent SSO claim @RuleName = "Pass Through Claim - Psso" c:[Type == "https://schemas.microsoft.com/2014/03/psso"] => issue(claim = c);

 Registered Device?
-You get a PSSO / Persistent SSO
+You get PSSO / Persistent SSO.

 Not Registered Device but KMSI?
-You get a PSSO/ Persistent SSO
+You get PSSO/ Persistent SSO.

 - [x] Admin has enabled the KMSI feature [AND]

-- [x] User clicks the KMSI check box on the forms login page
+- [x] User selects the KMSI check box on the forms sign in page

 AD FS issues a new refresh token only if the validity of the newer refresh token is longer than the previous token.
-The maximum lifetime of a token is is 84 days, but AD FS keeps the token valid on a 14 day sliding window.
-If the refresh token is valid for 8 hours, which is the regular SSO time, a new refresh token will not be issued.
+The maximum lifetime of a token is 84 days, but AD FS keeps the token valid on a 14-day sliding window.
+If the refresh token is valid for 8 hours, which is the regular SSO time, a new refresh token isn't issued.

 Good to Know:

-Federated users who do not have the LastPasswordChangeTimestamp attribute synced are issued session cookies and refresh tokens that have a Max Age value of 12 hours.
+Federated users who don't have the LastPasswordChangeTimestamp attribute synced are issued session cookies and refresh tokens that have a Max Age value of 12 hours.

-This occurs because Azure AD cannot determine when to revoke tokens that are related to an old credential (such as a password that has been changed).
-Therefore, Azure AD must check more frequently to make sure that the user and associated tokens are still in good standing.
+Max Age value session cookies and refresh tokens are issued because Azure AD can't determine when to revoke tokens that are related to an old credential.
+This behavior could be caused by a password that has been changed, for example.
+Azure AD must check more frequently to make sure that user and associated tokens are still valid.